Proudly Barefoot, Fully South African.

 And fiction, of course.
 I write fiction, too.
 But that’s another story…

 The personal stuff, you say?
-I’m single, 49-and-a-half, fit and healthy, a surfer and the foster father of a surf rat who, people tell me, needs a damned good haircut (but who, in turn, is the brilliant and unendingly patient father of that king among princes, my grandson [although I'm not biased]).
-I love my dog, my country, cricket, Buddhism, rugby, rowing, Latin American music and the movies – but, depending on how each one of them behaves, not always in that order.
-And from my ID number you can deduce that (a) I’m Proudly Barefoot & Fully South African and (b) I was born on 21 October 1958.
+I’m single, born in ’58, fit and healthy, a surfer and the foster father of a surf rat who, people tell me, needs a damned good haircut (but who, in turn, is the brilliant and unendingly patient father of that king among princes, my grandson [although I'm not biased]).
+I love my dog, my country, cricket, rugby, sailing, Latin American music, (and rap, classical, baroque, jazz, opera and sakkie-sakkie) and the movies – but, depending on how each one of them behaves, not always in that order.
+And from my ID number you can deduce that (a) I’m Proudly Barefoot & Fully South African and (b) I was born on the 21st of October.
+But you don’t need to send gifts.